 Connie’s Story About Stage IIIC Ovarian Cancer Treatment

 “I looked around and realized that for the first time in six months, I was no longer a ‘cancer patient.’”

 Connie, 46, had always been active and healthy—running and skydiving were her passions—when she received an ovarian cancer diagnosis.

 She had no symptoms other than an inflamed lymph node near her groin, which her doctor recommended she have surgery to remove.
 Three days after surgery, just before the Thanksgiving holiday in November 2008, she learned that the node tested positive for cancer.
 The cancer was stage IIIC, meaning the cancer cells had spread outside the pelvis to the liver and spleen, as well as nearby lymph nodes.

 Connie, who lives on Long Island, saw two different oncologists and both gave her a disappointing prognosis.
-Her physician then referred her to gynecologic oncologist Dr. Eva Chalas at Perlmutter Cancer Center at NYU Winthrop Hospital.
+Her physician then referred her to gynecologic oncologist Dr. Eva Chalas at Perlmutter Cancer Center at NYU Langone Hospital—Long Island.
 “We hit it off right away.
 She recommended a treatment plan that seemed most promising,” Connie recalls.

 After the initial shock of the diagnosis, Connie was determined to keep living life to the fullest.
 One of her first questions was if she would be able to continue running and skydiving.
 Dr. Chalas supported her decision to stay active but recommended she hold off on skydiving until she finished treatment.

 Connie likens Dr. Chalas’s approach as a physician to that of a coach.
 “She would tell me what she recommended and ask if I wanted to follow that protocol.
 I always felt that I was being spoken to as an intelligent person who had the option to make decisions about my treatment.”